 Can I schedule a consultation over the summer?

 Our WAC consultants input their consultation availability on the scheduling calendar.
-All consultations are held on week days between the hours of 9am and 5pm.
 We only hold consultations when the university is in session.
-During Fall, Winter, and Spring quarters, there are six fellows offering 2 hours of consultations per week.
+During Fall, Winter, and Spring quarters, there are ten fellows offering two hours of consultations per week.
 During Summer Sessions 1 and 2, two fellows offer three hours of consultations per week.
 Availability for any given quarter typically does not show up on the scheduling calendar until just before the beginning of that new quarter or summer session.
 If it is a break or finals week, please be patient until our availability is updated.

 Help, I'm having trouble scheduling a consultation!